Professor Ove Hoegh-Guldberg FAA

 Ove is one of the most cited Australian science authors (and 3rd internationally of 53,136 authors) on “climate change” by Thomson-Reuter’s ISI Web of Science (details here) in 2009.
 This represents a group of less than 0.5% of all published scientific researchers in the world.
 This has been updated recently with Ove being a member of the top 0.01% most productive scientists globally (Ioannidis et al. 2019) PLoS biology, 17(8), p.e3000384.).
 Ove received numerous awards from Thomson Reuters (e.g. Citation Award Winner in Ecology Thomson Reuters Citation & Innovation Award in 2012).
 Ove’s H-index is 80 (Clarivate Analytics, Jan 2020) or 105 (Google Scholar) and he have received several awards from Thomson-Reuters and now Clarivate Analytics (see above).
 He has been awarded a Eureka Prize for his scientific research as well as a QLD Premier’s fellowship, and later ARC Laureate Fellow.
 He was elected to the Australian Academy of Science in 2013.
 He received the Prince Albert II 2014 Award for Climate Change, and the 2016 International Award from the Banksia Foundation.
 He has been recognised as a Highly Cited Researcher in 2001, 2014, 2018 and 2019 (top 1% of his field) and was listed among the 100 most influential people in Climate Policy globally (List available at Apolitical: (details here).

-Listen to a recent interview of Ove by Jonica Newby for the ABC Science Show.
+- Recent interview of Ove by Jonica Newby for ABC Science Show (May 2020).

 - Australian (born: 26/9/59, Sydney)